 Prior to starting lessons, I was the little girl who attended pony camp for 1 week every summer and that was it.
 That was my horse fill for an entire year – aside from the occasional trail rides my mom would so graciously take me on when we vacationed.
 I lived for every minute I could be around horses and every minute I was in the saddle was permanently etched in my mind.

 After a hefty amount of begging and negotiating with my parents, I started riding in a lesson program.
 Not only did I take lessons but I also became a token barn rat.
 I didn’t care what barn chores I had to do, if it meant being around the horses you could count me in.

 Fast forward to my college years, this is when riding became more “real” for me.
 I leased my first horse, I began showing in the hunter/jumper world, I learned even more about horsemanship, I made friends of a lifetime and became a part of the most incredible barn family.

-Now, I’m working a full-time job, trying my best to maintain a social life – outside of the barn that is, spending time with my family, friends and 2 dogs (Maverick & Penny) all while navigating the amateur life as a first-time horse owner.
-But I wouldn’t have it any other way.
+Now, I’m a full-time engineer trying my best to maintain a social life (outside the barn that is), spend time with my family, friends and 2 dogs – Maverkck & Penny – all while navigating the amateur life as a first-time horse owner.

 Full discolsure…I’m also an obsessive shopper, I love DIYs and hacks and you’ll never catch me turning down a brewery adventure!